-Coley Pawlikowski is in her second season as Stony Brook volleyball head coach.
+Coley Pawlikowski recently completed her third season as Stony Brook head volleyball coach.
 A rising star in the collegiate volleyball coaching ranks and a tenacious recruiter of student-athletes, Pawlikowski is a three-time recipient of the American Volleyball Coaches Association (AVCA) Thirty Under 30 award.
 Pawlikowski was hired on January 16, 2013.

 Pawlikowski spent 2012 as the top assistant coach at Wisconsin, serving as recruiting coordinator and working as the defensive position coach.
-She assisted in the continued recruitment and commitment of the No. 1 recruit in the entire nation, as ranked by PrepVolleyball.com, for their Class of 2013.
-She also was responsible for seeking out and signing a 2013 Under Armour High School All-American, one of three high school All-Americans that UW secured for 2013.
+She also was responsible for seeking out and signing 2013 Under Armour High School All-American Haleigh Nelson.
 Her on-court work helped Wisconsin lead the Big Ten in digs per set as a team and boast the individual digs champion, Annmarie Hickey, who averaged 4.93 digs per set.

 Pawlikowski also served as Wisconsin’s academic and strength & conditioning liaison, assisting camp director, assistant scheduling coordinator and represented the team in post home match radio interviews.

-Prior to the one season at Wisconsin, Pawlikowski was the top assistant coach at her alma mater Northern Illinois from 2009-12, where she helped lead the Huskies to the 2011 Mid-American Conference (MAC) regular season championship and an at-large bid into the NCAA Tournament.
+Prior to the one season at Wisconsin, Pawlikowski was the top assistant coach at her alma mater Northern Illinois from 2009-12, where she helped lead the Huskies to the 2011 Mid-American Conference (MAC) regular season championship and an at-large bid into the NCAA Tournament, NIU’s first NCAA tournament berth since the 2001 team that featured Pawlikowski on the court for the Huskies.
 The Huskies went 14-2 in the MAC and 28-7 overall, which included a 15-match winning streak.

-At Northern Illinois, Pawlikowski was the program's recruiting coordinator and was responsible for the recruitment of Lauren Wicinski, NIU's first-ever high school All-American recruit who went on to become the first-ever simultaneous MAC Player and Rookie of the Year in 2010 and two-time All-American.
+At Northern Illinois, Pawlikowski was the program’s recruiting coordinator and was responsible for the recruitment of Lauren Wicinski, NIU’s first-ever high school All-American recruit who went on to become a two-time MAC Player of the Year and four-time All-American.

 Pawlikowski also has over a decade of experience working club volleyball.
 She was club administrator/head coach for the Kane County Jrs.
 VBS in Batavia, Ill., where she was responsible for recruiting, scheduling and hiring.